zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_usr_names - section for function get_usr_names is expected to be set and get in /formula/expression.php
     \-- element_part_list_old - section for function element_part_list_old not yet defined that it should be extract helper in /formula/expression.php
     \-- get_ref_id - section for function get_ref_id is expected to be set and get in /formula/expression.php
-    \-- element_lst_all - section for function element_lst_all not yet defined that it should be internal functions in /formula/expression.php
     \-- phr_verb_lst - section for function phr_verb_lst not yet defined that it should be to review in /formula/expression.php
     \-- get_triple_symbol - section for function get_triple_symbol is expected to be set and get in /formula/expression.php
     \-- load_verb - section for function load_verb is expected to be load in /formula/expression.php